 Going forward Newfoundland Power's service territory is expected to continue to experience an overall population decline over the 2000-2020 period, (see Exhibit BVP-3, page 3).
-The Company continues to have an obligation to provide an appropriate level of below the Atlantic and National average.
+The Company continues to have an obligation to provide an appropriate level of service to all customers.
+This level of service as measured by reliability statistics remains below the Atlantic and National average.